Watch the tournament with a private guide!

 Will tickets sell out?

-Many tickets were making its way to unofficial reselling sites within hours after the sales started so there might be an increasing number of scalpers using bots to snatch up seats with purpose of reselling.
-It is also possible tour companies bought in large quantities to cater to high demand, resulting in fewer tickets making its way to the public.
+Many tickets eventually make its way to unofficial reselling platforms so there seems to be a fair number of people who buy with no intention of actually going.
+It is also possible tour companies are buying in larger quantities to cater to high demand, resulting in fewer tickets making its way to the public.

 The same day, non-reserved seating that was available prior to the pandemic was discontinued and no longer an option.
 If you want to see sumo it is a good idea to check the date the sales begin and visit the ticketing site as soon as they go on sale.
 If you don't mind paying extra, you can also get in touch with a broker who can secure the tickets on your behalf and send them to your address or hotel.
 It's unfortunate that getting a ticket is now requiring all this extra effort.